Mariners shut down Kyle Lewis for remainder of 2021 season

 On Monday, manager Scott Servais ended any speculation or hope that the reigning American League Rookie of the Year might return to help the Mariners push their way into the postseason for the first time since 2001.

-Another bone bruise to Lewis’ troublesome right knee won’t allow has scuttled his potential comeback.
+Another bone bruise to Lewis’ troublesome right knee has scuttled his potential comeback.

 “He’s gonna shut it down,” Servais said in Tuesday’s pregame media session.
 “He’s got to get that knee to calm down and that bone bruise to calm down.
 I think everything’s going to be perfectly fine, but that’s the decision I think we’ve come to here.”